ms-yogi/retrospective-wall/README.md

-# newsApp
+# Retrospective-wall
-News app using React
+Retrospective wall using React